 At the airport, I bought a new SIM card with a Mozambican number for my mobile phone for less than € 5 and registered it in my name.
 With the credit, I let my friends and colleagues in Germany know that I had arrived safely in Mozambique.

 I haven’t been to Mozambique for over two years, but I felt at home as soon as I arrived.
 Although I have spent most of my life in Germany, Mozambique is home to me.
 I miss the culture, the music, the food, the social interaction, and the Indian Ocean the most when I am not in Mozambique.

 Every time I am in the country, I notice a change, and this year was no different.
 Mozambique is a very young country that offers many opportunities, especially to young people with a start-up mentality.
 Most young Mozambicans I have contact with tell me that they don’t expect to find a job after their vocational training or studies.
 For this reason, many start their own business, some even while studying.
 A good example of this is Armando.
 He studies graphic design in Maputo and finances his studies himself by doing small part-time jobs as a graphic designer.
 In this way, new small businesses are created, which in turn create new jobs.

-The country is developing very positively, new things are emerging everywhere.
-Both in the capital Maputo and in the province of the same name, new restaurants, supermarkets and health clinics have been built in the last two years alone.
+The country is developing very positively, and new things are emerging everywhere.
+Both in the capital Maputo and the province of the same name, new restaurants, supermarkets, and health clinics have been built in the last two years alone.

 In the second part of my travelogue, I set off for the project visits and get to know the real Mozambique, away from the capital Maputo, during the journey.